feral-dot-io/leptos-chartistry/docs/developers.md

 - Docs
 - Remove Option on Chart's tooltip= and rely on default with Placement=Hide
 - `mut top` shows up in Chart.
 Move to compose
+- Review spooky action at a distance in components.
+Sometimes we clone() them and use `with_...` and unintentionally edit another.
+- Some components have a `with_` method that set a signal like TickLabels.
+This should be avoided (just use the signal) and probably encourages spooky action.

 - Make repo public, serve docs/ under pages
 - Method to rebuild demo